alephium/www/src/content/news/alephium-launches-browser-extension-wallet-706dfeda98f5/index.md

 ---

-If you need assistance, you are welcome to reach out in the community channels on [Discord](/discord), <a href="https://t.me/alephiumgroup" >Telegram</a>.
-And follow <a href="https://twitter.com/alephium" >@alephium on Twitte</a>r to stay up-to-date.
+If you need assistance, you are welcome to reach out in the community channels on [Discord](/discord), [Telegram](https://t.me/alephiumgroup).
+And follow [@alephium on Twitte](https://twitter.com/alephium)r to stay up-to-date.